Olshana

 Until 18 July 2020, Olshana belonged to Ichnia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Ichnia Raion was merged into Pryluky Raion.

+Geography

+The Olshana is located in the in the northwest of Chernihiv Oblast, in the center of Pryluky Raion.
+The village within the Dnieper Lowland.
+The relief of the Olshana surface is a lowland plain.
+All rivers belong to the Dnieper basin.
+The largest river is the Udai, a tributary of the Sula.